Comparisons

 Common pitfalls when comparing

-Buying the wrong tool is expensive.
-These are the four traps we see most often in GCC accounting evaluations — independent of which vendor a buyer eventually chooses.
+Buying the wrong stack is expensive.
+These are the traps we see most often when sellers compare Amazon bookkeeping tools — independent of which vendor a seller eventually picks.

 AI without controls is a liability, not a feature.

-A tool that auto-posts journal entries from AI extraction without three named human approvals is creating audit risk for the customer.
-We require prepare → check → approve before any JE posts in Phase 1, and run a 30-day cold-start window for every new workspace where automation is doubly cautious.
+A tool that auto-posts journal entries from AI extraction without named human approval is creating audit risk for the seller.
+We require a prepare → check → approve flow before any JE posts, with segregation-of-duties blocking self-approval on multi-user workspaces, and a 30-day cold-start window on every new workspace where automation is doubly cautious.